|Topic: Fiber Optic Testing||Table of Contents: The FOA Reference Guide To Fiber Optics|

 Testing is used to evaluate the performance of fiber optic components, cable plants and systems.
 As the components like fiber, connectors, splices, LED or laser sources, detectors and receivers are being developed, testing confirms their performance specifications and helps understand how they will work together.
 Designers of fiber optic cable plants and networks depend on these specifications to determine if networks will work for the planned applications.

 Testing is the subject of the majority of industry standards, as there is a need to verify component and system specifications in a consistent manner.
-A list of TIA fiber optic standards is on the FOA website in Tech Topics.
+A list of fiber optic standards is on the FOA website in Tech Topics and the FOA's own test standards are available free here.
 Perhaps the most important test is insertion loss of an installed fiber optic cable plant performed with a light source and power meter (LSPM) or optical loss test set (OLTS) which is required by all international standards to ensure the cable plant is within the loss budget before acceptance of the installation.

 Testing fiber optics requires special tools and instruments which must be chosen to be appropriate for the components or cable plants being tested.
 See Jargon and Test Instruments to see a description of these instruments.

-Even if you're an experienced installer, make sure you remember these things.
+Even if you're an experienced fiber optic tech, make sure you remember these things.

 A note on using a fiber optic source: eye safety.
 Fiber optic sources, including test equipment, are generally too low in power to cause any eye damage, but it's still advisable to check connectors with a power meter before looking into it.
 Besides, most fiber optic sources are at infrared wavelengths that are invisible to the eye, making them more dangerous.
 Connector inspection microscopes focus all the light into the eye and can increase the danger.
 Some telco DWDM and CATV systems have very high power and they could be harmful, so better safe than sorry.
 Read our page on Safety.

 A good example of how it can save time and money is testing fiber on a reel before you pull it to make sure it hasn't been damaged during shipment.
 Look for visible signs of damage (like cracked or broken reels, kinks in the cable, etc.) .
 For testing, visual tracers help also identify the next fiber to be tested for loss with the test kit.
-When connecting cables at patch panels, use the visual tracer to make sure each connection is the right two fibers!
-And to make certain the proper fibers are connected to the transmitter and receiver, use the visual tracer in place of the transmitter and your eye instead of the receiver (remember that fiber optic links work in the infrared so you can't see anything anyway.)
+When connecting cables at patch panels, use the visual tracer to make sure each connection is the correct two fibers!
+And to make certain the proper fibers are connected to the transmitter and receiver, use the visual tracer in place of the transmitter and your eye instead of the receiver (remember that fiber optic links work in the infrared so you can't see anything with your eye anyway - but you may be able to use your digital camera or cell phone camera.)

 You can also use this gadget to visually verify and optimize mechanical splices or prepolished-splice type fiber optic connectors.
 By visually minimizing the light lost you can get the lowest loss splice.
 In fact- don't even think of doing one of those prepolished-splice type connectors without one.
 No other method will assure you of high yield with those connectors.